 Travel is not a problem at all.
 Just make sure that you take sufficient material with you or find out where you can buy it abroad.
 The manufacturer of your stoma material will be able to assist with this.
-Don't leave stoma material in the car for too long as the flange may distort when exposed to extreme heat or excessively fluctuating ambient temperatures.
+Don't leave stoma material in the car for too long as the flange may distort and become less adhesive when exposed to fluctuating ambient temperatures.